KneeFat.com

 Comments

-1. Joy O'Brien says
+Joy O’Brien

 I am 78 and don’t like my fat knees.
 Obviously I am a bit past running and find it difficult to do lunges as have screws in my toe joints.
 Are there any exercises I can do to reduce the fat around my knees and thighs.

-2. Jag says
+Jag

 Hi, I am menopausal and have knee osteoarthritis.
 My knees and thighs are very flabby.
 What exercises would you recommend I do to tone my entire leg?

-3. Jane Goffin ja says
+Jane Goffin ja

 Hi my knee fat is on the inside of my knees would liposuction help this problem?

-• Emily Newman says
+1. Emily Newman Avatar

 Jane, it may help but make sure you understand the potential side effects of liposuction.
 It is getting more safe as time goes on but it is not without risk.
 I would check with a Doctor about this, I’m always a fan of trying more natural routes first but I understand that not everyone gets the results they want from natural methods of fat loss.

-4. Iman says
+Iman

 Hi,